brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 We can fix this by changing the mappings in the state file to use our new resource ids and map them to the existing Azure Resource Manager IDs.
 This is the reason why we [previously inventoried the corresponding ARM IDs](#creating-an-inventory-of-resource-mappings).

-We must remove the *old* resouce from the state.
-So, for example, to remove our deprecated `azurerm_app_service_plan.plan` and replace it with the successor `azurerm_service_plan.plan`, we run this command (which removes it from state):
+We must remove the *old* resource from the state.
+So, for example, to remove our deprecated `azurerm_app_service_plan.plan` and replace it with the successor `azurerm_service_plan.plan`, we run this command (which removes it from the state):

 ```bash
 terraform state rm azurerm_app_service_plan.plan